-Droplet digital PCR (ddPCR) is most often used to test family members for deletions or duplications initially detected by cytogenomic microarray analysis (CMA).
+This droplet digital PCR (ddPCR) test is most often used to test family members for deletions or duplications initially detected by chromosomal microarray analysis (CMA) or another test method.
 It is a less expensive option than CMA. ddPCR allows for detection of deletions and duplications that are too small to be seen using FISH or CMA. ddPCR also targets only the deletion or duplication of interest.
 This avoids the possibility of incidentally detecting a different copy number variant.

 Genomic DNA extracted from the patient sample is amplified by fluorescence based PCR.
 Before the amplification, the PCR sample is partitioned into 20,000 droplets using Bio-Rad QX200 droplet generator.
 After amplification, droplets containing target sequence are detected by fluorescence and scored as positive, and droplets without fluorescence are scored as negative, using Bio-Rad QX200 droplet reader and QuantaSoft Software.
 Poisson statistical analysis (built in QuantaSoft™ Software) of the numbers of positive and negative droplets yields absolute quantitation of the target sequence.
 CN can be determined by comparing the concentration of the target and reference genes/regions (RPP30).
 Additional details about this assay can be found at: http://www.bio-rad.com/webroot/web/pdf/lsr/literature/Bulletin_6407.pdf